 Now we are going to recode and have the recoded variable replace the old variable.
 This means that we will not create a new variable.
 We will replace the old variable with the recoded variable, but remember the warning given you earlier in this chapter.
-Click on Transform and then point your mouse at Recode.
-This time click on Recode Into Same Variables.
-Let's recode the variable called PRAY.
-Find PRAY on the list of variables on the left, click on it to highlight it, and then click on the arrow to the left of the NUMERIC VARIABLE box.
-This will move the variable PRAY into the big box in the middle of the window.
+Click on Transform and click on Recode Into Same Variables.
+Let's recode the variable called pray.
+Find pray on the list of variables on the left, click on it to highlight it, and then click on the arrow to the left of the Variable box.
+This will move the variable pray into the big box in the middle of the window.
 Click on the Old and New Values button.
 This will open the Recode into Same Variables: Old and New Values box.
-Your screen should look like Figure 3•10.
+Your screen should look like Figure 3-10.

-This looks very much like the box you just used (see Figure 3.4).
-Combine the values 1 and 2 by clicking on the fourth circle from the top under OLD VALUE and entering a 1 to the left of through and a 2 to the right of through and then entering a 1 in the NEW VALUE box and then clicking on ADD.
+This looks very much like the box you just used (see Figure 3-4).
+Combine the values 1 and 2 by clicking on the fourth circle from the top under Old Value and entering a 1 in the box above through and a 2 in the box below through and then entering a 1 in the New Value box and then clicking on Add.
 Now combine values 3 and 4 into a category called 2.
 Then combine values 5 and 6 into a third category called 3.
-Since this is not a new variable, it will still be called PRAY.
+Since this is not a new variable, it will still be called pray.

 You will want to change the value labels.
-Find the variable PRAY in the Data View by scrolling to the left.
-Point your mouse at the variable name (PRAY) and double click.
+Find the variable pray in the Data View by scrolling to that variable.
+Point your mouse at the variable name (pray) and double click.
 This will open the Variable View tab in the Data Editor.
-Click on the small gray box in the Values box and change the labels to an appropriate name for the new variable.
+Click in the Values box and then click on the small gray box and change the labels to an appropriate name for the new variable.
 You will have to use the Change and Remove buttons to do this.
 Follow the instructions we just went through for recoding into different variables.

-When you finish, click on Analyze, then point your mouse at Descriptive Statistics, then click on Frequencies and move PRAY over to the VARIABLES box and click on OK.
-Your screen should look like Figure 3•11.
+When you finish, click on Analyze, then point your mouse at Descriptive Statistics, then click on Frequencies and move pray over to the Variables box and click on OK.
+Your screen should look like Figure 3-11.